Sithi uhm ingonyama." note

 Pumbaa: I'd say brownish-gold.

-- Love Redeems: Simba may have killed his father (or so he thought) and happily let the pride become a desert while he sings "Hakuna Matata", but he meets Nala again and returns.
+- Love Redeems: Simba may have seemingly killed his father and happily let the pride become a desert while he sings "Hakuna Matata", but he meets Nala again and returns.

 - Lying on a Hillside: Simba, Timon, and Pumbaa when stargazing, although it isn't actually a hillside they're on.